Generating Concept Lexicalizations via Dictionary-Based Cross-Lingual Sense Projection: Introduction

 \section{Introduction}

 A wordnet is a semantic resource that organizes words into synonym sets, or \emph{synsets}, providing a structured way to represent word meaning.
 Each synset represents a distinct lexical concept and contains the lemmas that express it.
 Wordnets are widely used throughout natural language processing.
-In word sense disambiguation (WSD), they serve as sense inventories, enabling the mapping of words in context to structured lexical knowledge \cite{pasini2021xlwsd}.
-They also support semantic parsing \cite{navigli2022}, machine translation evaluation \cite{campolungo2022}, and the word-in-context task \cite{pilehvar2019}.
-Despite their importance, automating wordnet construction remains challenging, particularly in the multilingual setting, where words from different languages must be organized into a shared semantic ontology.
-A central component of this process is {\task}.
-Because a word sense is defined as a pairing between a lemma and a synset, the act of \emph{generating} a sense is equivalent to adding new lemmas to existing synsets.
+Despite their importance, automated wordnet construction remains challenging, particularly in the multilingual setting, where words from different languages must be organized into a shared semantic ontology.
+A central component of this process is {\task} \cite{oliver-climent-2014-automatic,martelli-etal-2023-lexicomatic}, which is equivalent to adding lemmas to existing synsets.

-Prior work has leveraged parallel data to generate senses. \citet{oliver2012a,oliver2012b,oliver-climent-2014-automatic} were the first to explicitly project English sense annotations onto lexical translations, providing a way to extend wordnets.
-More recently, \citet{martelli-etal-2023-lexicomatic} combined WSD, translation, and alignment on an in-house English corpus to construct multilingual semantic dictionaries.
-While effective, these projection-based methods typically rely on corpus-level statistics, making them sensitive to corpus size and distribution, which can limit scalability.
-To address this limitation, we explore a finer-grained approach, namely sentence-level projection, to improve robustness across diverse data conditions.

-In this paper, we propose a sentence-level method for generating senses in a target language through dictionary-guided projection.
+We propose a sentence-level method for generating senses in a target language through dictionary-guided projection.
 Building on the semantic projection framework, we derive these new senses from translations of a sense-annotated source text.
-To ensure high-quality word alignment during this process, we combine a pretrained aligner with a bilingual dictionary.
-Crucially, this dictionary is also used to filter semantic projections, thereby reducing spurious alignments.
+To ensure high-quality word alignment, we augment a pretrained aligner with a bilingual dictionary.
+We also use this bilingual dictionary to filter semantic projections, reducing erroneous synset assignments.
 To our knowledge, this represents the first application of dictionary-based filtering to \task{}.
-By operating entirely at the sentence level, our method successfully eliminates the reliance on corpus-level statistics found in prior work.
+Our projection algorithm functions strictly at the sentence level, successfully eliminating the reliance on corpus-level statistics found in prior work.
+Rather than operating completely independently, we envision our system as a high-precision recommendation tool which provides candidate senses reliable enough for efficient verification by a native speaker.